harshildarji/German-NER-BERT/README.md

-# German NER on Legal Data using BERT
+# German NER using BERT

 This project consist of the following tasks:
 1. Fine-tune German BERT on Legal Data,